humanmade/repress/docs/archives.md

 )( TodayArchive );
 ```

 `withArchive` components will automatically load the archive if it's not available in the store.
-Your component receives three props:
+Your component receives seven props:

 * `archiveId` (mixed): The (resolved) ID for this archive.
 * `posts` (`object[]`): A list of objects in the archive.